CodeWizard0519/aimlops-project/README.md

    Replace `YOUR_ACCOUNT_ID` with your AWS account ID and `SageMakerExecutionRole` with your actual role name.

-### Step 7: Implement Python Scripts
+### Step 7: Implement Python Scripts for AIML Ops Pipeline

-Implement the following scripts under `src/` for your AIML Ops pipeline:

 #### `src/data_ingestion.py`